root-project/root/documentation/users-guide/FittingHistograms.md

 **`TMultiLayerPerceptron`**.
 Two datasets must be defined before learning the network: a training dataset that is used when minimizing the error, and a test dataset that will avoid bias.
-Those two datasets can be build aside and then given to the network, or can be build from a standard expression.
+Those two datasets can be built aside and then given to the network, or can be built from a standard expression.
 By default, half of the events are put in both datasets.